May 18, 2018

 Mirror Drop is a psychedelic 3D puzzle game where you maneuver a reflective sphere in a world full of mirrors, over-saturated colors, and infinities.
 Each level contains three puzzles and a hidden exit, set against 100% raytraced alien geometry.

-Windows, Linux, and Steam.
+Windows and Linux.
 Haven't decided on VR yet.

 3+ hours across 25 levels.
 Levels can be played in any order, except for the last which takes a more serious effort to unlock and complete.

 A mid to high end graphics card from the last few years should work fine.
 There's an in-game graphics slider for less powerful cards.
 OpenGL 4.3 or greater required.